dedan/pcourse/lectures/lec1.md

    information afterwards as a summary of the type: Your name is: bla and you are x old, etc..

 NEVER copy and paste, type everything by yourself!

+Again: Read the error message carefully.
+It often gives you very good hints of where to find the error!
+It always tells you at least the line where the error occurred.

 Of course later you will use copy and paste and many other tools, but first you have to learn your craft by typing typing typing and especially by doing